emmeliab/DAT_Proj/README.md

      - SS_photo_fits_noTPU.RData: fits for SS curves without TPU enabled

 - .csv files
+     - boot_res.csv : results from bootstrapping linear mixed models.
+Contains output from original model and bootstrapped results
      - DAT_photo_pars_crct_TPU.csv: the fitted parameters for the DAT curves with TPU enabled
      - DAT_photo_pars_crct_noTPU.csv: the fitted parameters for the DAT curves without TPU enabled
+     - estimates_boot.csv : the output from linear mixed model bootstrapping from 500 iterations
      - lf_diffs_summ_TPU.csv: difference in SS and DAT fitted parameters with TPU enabled at the leaf level
      - lf_diffs_summ_noTPU.csv: difference in SS and DAT fitted parameters without TPU enabled at the leaf level
+     - null_boot.csv : the null model output from bootstrapping over 500 iterations
      - pars_ecophys_noTPU.csv: the fitted parameters on the DAT curves without TPU fitting using 'plantecophys.'
 Note that the package was especially sensitive to noise in the data, and we elected not to proceed with this package.
      - pho_nd_stat.csv: relevant columns of DAT and SS curves fitted without TPU and without curves that displayed overshoot
      - pho_nd_stat_tpu.csv: relevant columns of DAT and SS curves fitted with TPU and without curves that display overshoot